kurrik/roomanna/blog.roomanna.com/src/posts/019-post-office/body.md

 It turns out that Chinaski is basically a thin alias for Bukowski himself.
 According to the [Wikipedia article about the book][1]:

-<blockquote>"Black Sparrow Press founder and owner John Martin, offered
+<blockquote><p>"Black Sparrow Press founder and owner John Martin, offered
 Bukowski 100
 dollars per month for life on condition that Bukowski would quit working for the post office and write full time.
 He agreed and Post Office